danielamitay/iOS-App-Performance-Cheatsheet/README.md

 # iOS App Performance Cheatsheet

-**A collection of code substitutions that can improve the performance of Objective-C code on iOS.**
+**A collection of code substitutions and configurations that can improve the performance of Objective-C code on iOS.**

-Most code substitutions documented here consist of replacing high-level APIs that were made for flexibility over performance with lower-level alternatives for the task at hand.
+Most code substitutions and configurations documented here consist of replacing high-level APIs that were made for flexibility over performance with lower-level alternatives for the task at hand, or class properties that affect drawing performance.
 Good architecture and proper threading is always important for app performance, but sometimes we need to use specialized implementations.

 ### Table of Contents